This article describes the support policy for Microsoft SQL Server products that are running in a hardware virtualization environment.

 Microsoft provides technical support for SQL Server 2008 and later versions for the following supported hardware virtualization environments:

-- Windows Azure Infrastructure Services which includes Windows Azure Virtual Machines and Windows Azure Virtual Network (See the Frequently Asked Questions section for more details)
+- Microsoft Azure Infrastructure Services which includes Microsoft Azure Virtual Machines and Microsoft Azure Virtual Network (See the Frequently Asked Questions section for more details)

 Microsoft may provide limited or no technical support for the following environments: